The original do-it-yourself travel guide to Europe SM

 Cuts

 The other major items to carry are Band-Aids® and an antiseptic cream.
 Something like Neosporin® or A+D® should be kept in your toiletries kit for when you get a scratch.
 Left to itself without treatment almost any scratch can become infected leading to a week of pain.
-Vodka is also a great antiseptic though it doesn't have the healing power of the creams.
-The general and medicinal value of vodka was discussed in chapter 6, Your Packing List for Europe.
+Vodka or whiskey are also great antiseptics, though initially painful on an open wound.
+The general and medicinal value of vodka was discussed previously in chapter 6 part 2, Personal Care Items: Pack Your Toothbrush for Europe.

 Bug Off